mother-of-all-self-hosting/mash-playbook/docs/services/prometheus.md

 ## Recommended other services

-To visualize your Prometheus metrics (time-series), you may wish to use a tool like [Grafana](grafana.md).
+- [Grafana](grafana.md) - a web-based tool for visualizing your Prometheus metrics (time-series)
+- [Healthchecks](healthchecks.md) - a simple and Effective Cron Job Monitoring solution